 To avoid these complications, one strategy is to set up all the college savings plans in one name to be owned by the student or the parents.
 This way the plan is covered by one set of rules.
 If grandparents have 529 plans they could transfer ownership before college assuming your state allows this.
 Some states don't.

-It's complicated and much like all financial planning there is no right answer for everyone.
+It's complicated and there is no right answer for everyone.
 It depends on your financial situation.
-We recommend talking to a financial adviser before making these decisions.
+We recommend talking to a financial advisor before making these decisions.

 For more articles about retirement planning and investing click here.